How to Set Up JSON API Integration Using Joget

 • If it does, handle it and allow the process to follow an alternate path

-Validate and Sanitize Inputs
+Validate and sanitize inputs

 • Just because Joget is low-code doesn’t mean you ignore security fundamentals.